Yining-Hu/CarbonApp/README.md

 # Tokencontract
+- Run $ npm install to install all dependencies.
-Deployed networks include: Ganache local test, Polygon Matic-Mumbai testnet.
+- Deployed networks include: Ganache local test, Polygon Matic-Mumbai testnet.

 ## serverside/
 A serverside application in NodeJs, with APIs for sharing data with other servers.
 Currently connected to a Moz.sol contract on Polygon testnet.